ratorx/sshca/README.md

 * Ansible etc. are nice for idempotent file changes, but are large dependencies.
 * ssh-cert-authority etc. are quite complex and designed for scalability.
 I'm fine with manually verifying each certificate request, I just want to automate all the other bits.

 Go can generate a single static binary for multiple OSes that I can just `wget` and use.
-Integration with GitHub actions will let me automate building new binaries.
+Integration with GitHub actions lets me automate building new binaries.
+TODO: Simpler distribution, because remembering version numbers is annoying.

 ## How does it work?